Mazefire12/Zkapp-developer-resource-kit/README.md

-README.md
 zkApp Developer Resource Kit

 This repo contains all official and community-created resource related to zkApp development.
-The resources gathered here help new beginner to intermediate level developers learn more about zkApps, how to build zkApps, and how to contribute to the Mina ecosystem.
+The resources gathered here help new beginner to intermediate level developers learn more about zkApps, how to build zkApps, and how to contribute to the Mina ecosystem
+.
 New to zkApps?
 Start here!
 We recommend that you: